takesofficial/cissp/README.md

 ## My Study Approach

 ### Phase 1 - Build the baseline (Weeks 1-8)
 I started by reading the **(ISC)² CISSP Official Study Guide (OSG)** cover-to-cover.
 This took ~2 months (Nov/Dec).
 Some people prefer the Destination CISSP book, but I chose to start with the OSG to get full domain coverage.
-After

-While reading, I listened to the **[Aviv Avitan CISSP podcast](https://open.spotify.com/show/6TwfSGne4GPJiDbZwBpOOv)** during commutes.
-By the time I finished the OSG, I was ~75% through the podcast.
+During commutes I listened to the **[Aviv Avitan CISSP podcast](https://open.spotify.com/show/6TwfSGne4GPJiDbZwBpOOv)**.
+By the time I finished the Official Study Guide, I also finished the podcast.

-Early on (Weeks 1–2), I built **memory tricks** for key formulas/models and started assembling my notes (everything in this GitHub comes from that early foundation).
+Early on (Weeks 1–2), I built **memory tricks** for key formulas (PPT/RGLE) and started assembling my notes.
 By **Week 3**, I set a rule: **no new sources**-only refine what I already had.

 ---